 Source: World Population Review

-Though Boxing Day started out as a holiday to give gifts to the poor, it’s now a day where buyers take advantage of the post-Christmas sales.
+Though Boxing Day started out as a holiday to give gifts to the poor, it’s now a day when buyers take advantage of the post-Christmas sales.
 Originating in the United Kingdom, Boxing Day is mainly celebrated in countries that have a strong British influence.